HOW do I report the odometer reading?

 Your odometer reading will be received electronically via your emissions test.
-However, if you’re not required to smog and you don’t provide your odometer reading, you will be unable to renew your registration online or at a kiosk.
-You will be required to renew in person at a local DMV office or renew by mail.
+However, if you’re not required to test and you don’t provide your odometer reading, you will be unable to renew your registration online or at a kiosk.
+You will be required to renew in person at a local DMV office.

 The Farmer/Rancher Affidavit was required at the time of registration for qualified individuals and their vehicles.
 For more information regarding registering a Farm Vehicle, see the Farmer/Rancher Affidavit.